Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Synchronized readout

-In our experiment, we observe the dynamics in the simplest sinusoidal AC magnetic field.
-Specifically, it corresponds to the case where all the Fourier series components except for $k=1$ in Eqs.~(\ref{eq:ft},\ref{eq:ftm}) are zero,
+Our experiment observes the dynamics in the simplest sinusoidal AC magnetic field.
+It corresponds to the case where all the Fourier series components except for $k=1$ in Eqs.~(\ref{eq:ft}) and (\ref{eq:ftm}) are zero, that is,